-On 17 January 2013 the Company issued 17,500,000 non-cumulative redeemable preference shares of \$1, at par.
-To the extent that they are payable, dividends accrue at the rate of 8% per annum in respect of the nominal value of the shares.
+To the extent that they are payable, dividends on the preference shares accrue at the rate of 8% per annum in respect of the nominal value of the shares.
 The shares are not subject to a fixed redemption date and therefore classified as share capital in the financial statements.
 The preference shares rank ahead of the ordinary shares in the event of a liquidation.